Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Problem Setup

 \subsection{Constraint Qualification}

-The core philosophy of the exact penalty method is elegant: we aim to find a finite penalty parameter $p$ large enough so that solving the unconstrained problem $\Up$ directly yields the solution to our original constrained problem $\C$.
-However, this mathematical harmony does not occur by default.
-Without additional regularity assumptions---commonly known as constraint qualifications (CQ)---the penalty function might develop artificial local minima outside the feasible set, or the required penalty parameter $p$ might be driven to infinity.
+The exact penalty method constructs a penalty function such that, for a finite penalty parameter $p$, the minimizer of the unconstrained problem $\Up$ coincides with the minimizer of the original constrained problem $\C$.
+This contrasts with classical penalty approaches, which require the penalty parameter to approach infinity to guarantee feasibility.
+However, this equivalence holds only under specific regularity assumptions, known as constraint qualifications (CQ).
+Without these conditions, the penalty function may introduce artificial local minima outside the feasible region, or the required parameter $p$ may diverge to infinity.

 To guarantee that solving the problem $\Up$ strictly solves the problem $\C$, we must ensure the constraint landscape is well-behaved.
 Let us define the set of admissible directions from a specific point $x \in \X$: